-Cite Them Right Online will show you how to format references and citations for many different sources (books, e-books, online articles, etc) in a number of styles including Harvard, APA, IEEE, MHRA, MLA, and OSCOLA.
+Cite Them Right will show you how to format references and citations for many different sources (books, e-books, online articles, websites, etc.) in a number of styles including Harvard, APA 6th and 7th editions,Chicago, IEEE, MHRA, MLA, and OSCOLA.

 Approach Cite Them Right with the type of source you wish to cite and reference, then choose a citation style from a drop-down list.

-There is also an accompanying text book and we have several copies in the Library; check the library catalogue for availability
+There is also an accompanying text book and we have several copies in the Library; check Library Search for availability

 Cite Them Right Website

-Lots of help on the Cite Them Right Online website (you will need to enter your DCU username & password to access)
+There’s lots of help on the Cite Them Right website (you will need to enter your DCU username & password to access)

 LETS online tutorial